 The digestive system of dogs

 To understand why your dog is throwing up green bile, we need to get a better understanding of the canine digestive system.
-A dog's digestive system begins with the mouth where food is ingested.
-The food is then broken down through various stages before waste products are excreted, mainly by the anus and urethra.
-After travelling through the oesophagus, the food enters the stomach where gastric acids helps to break it down.
-This process of breaking down food is a complex one and bile is part of it.
+Food is eaten through the mouth, digested in the gastrointestinal tract and excreted mainly through the anus and urethra.
+After travelling through the esophagus, the food enters the stomach where gastric acids helps to break it down.
+This process of breaking down food is complex.

 Mucosa on the stomach lining cause the actual action of the reflux.
 When this irritation occurs, the reflux causes the contents of the stomach to be emptied through the mouth.
 If there is food in the stomach, it will be mixed with the bile.
 If the reflux occurs on an empty stomach, the vomit is usually a mixture of bile and gastric juices.
 The colors of the two substances are often similar.